inbo/coding-club/docs/workflow.md

 #### 4 weeks before coding club

-*   Define a topic (e.g. "_data wrangling_",...) and the level (introductory, intermediate or advanced).
-Provide this information to the session info in this sheet.
+*   Create a form to allow club members to vote the topic of the next coding club session.
+You can use this [Google Form template](https://docs.google.com/forms/d/1u8wP32Ec8KDlV-PzayEoVYsnLNBCIht0JtDdHfHls-I/edit).

+#### 3 weeks before coding club

-*   Create a new column [in the subscription table](https://docs.google.com/spreadsheets/d/1D80p7lxLUnWUxEkTIYOMhhYdL39kZOKgKmLOXsr4HGM/edit) and provide subscription/waiting list as function of the room space availability
+*   Create a new column [in the subscription table](https://docs.google.com/spreadsheets/d/1D80p7lxLUnWUxEkTIYOMhhYdL39kZOKgKmLOXsr4HGM/edit) and provide subscription/waiting list as function of the room space availability.
 *   Sent out an invitation mail to dg_user@inbo.be AND all email addresses listed on the [external_invites sheet of the subscription sheets](https://docs.google.com/spreadsheets/d/1D80p7lxLUnWUxEkTIYOMhhYdL39kZOKgKmLOXsr4HGM/edit#gid=337239598).
 Introduce the topic, the complexity level and add a link to the subscription table.
 Add the [coding club logo]({{ site.baseurl }}{% link /assets/images/coding_club_logo_1.png %}) to the mail.

 #### Within 1 week before coding club